istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/index.md

 ## Verification

 Now that the httpbin server is deployed and configured, bring up two clients to  test the end to end connectivity from both inside and outside of the mesh:
-1. An internal client (sleep) in the same namespace (test) as the httpbin service, with sidecar injected.
+1. An internal client (curl) in the same namespace (test) as the httpbin service, with sidecar injected.
-1. An external client (sleep) in the default namespace (i.e., outside of the service mesh).
+1. An external client (curl) in the default namespace (i.e., outside of the service mesh).

 {{< text bash >}}
-$ kubectl apply -f samples/sleep/sleep.yaml
+$ kubectl apply -f samples/curl/curl.yaml
-$ kubectl -n test apply -f samples/sleep/sleep.yaml
+$ kubectl -n test apply -f samples/curl/curl.yaml
 {{< /text >}}

 Run the following commands to verify that everything is up and running, and configured correctly.